MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/time/time-data-type.md

 MESSAGE(FORMAT(MyTime));
 ```

-The following shows what the message windows display on a computer with the regional format set to English (United States).
+The following shows what the message windows display accordingly on a computer with the regional format set to English (United States) for the syntax examples above.

 **11:59:00 AM**